mikewebbtech/mikewebbtech-blog/2025/2025-10-20-intel-NIC-shenanigans.md

   - networking
 series:
 ---
-# Intel x520 fix
+# Intel x520 sfp+ fix

-Not sure if this a linux issue, a proxmox issue or Intel being funny with none intel sfp+ transceiver  support with their NICs.
+Not sure if this a linux issue, a Proxmox issue or Intel being funny with none intel sfp+ transceiver  support with their NICs.

 I have successfully used brocade and HP sfp+ transceiver modules with onboard X710 10Gbe but ran into issues when trying to install and configure networking on proxmox with an Intel x520 PCI NIC.